 HUTTO, TX - You know the major cities of Texas.
 Austin, Houston, Dallas, and San Antonio get all the attention.
 But sometimes, it's the overlooked smaller towns that are often more affordable, have a greater sense of community, and rise to the occasion when it comes time to call on a neighbor.
-Nestled in the middle of all these major cities lies one of the best small towns to call home, Hutto, Texas.
+Nestled in the middle of all these major cities lies one of the best small towns to call home, Hutto, Texas, the capital of hippos.
 Population, 32,000+ as of 2018, and growing.

 Hutto is part of Williamson County and was established in 1876 when the International-Great Northern Railroad passed through land owned by James Emory Hutto.

 This area has had an explosion in population in recent years and has watched developments increase the appeal for those looking to escape the chaos of the big city but remain close enough to work and play.

 Hutto may be a small town compared to it's neighboring City of Austin but, there's still plenty to do if you find yourself in the area or considering a move here.

 Go Hippo Hunting (Not the real kind) | Find all the concrete hippos throughout town using the VisitHutto.com interactive map!
 There are over 3000!

 Take a Walk in Downtown Hutto | Downtown Hutto is reminiscent of the good ole days.
 Spend a couple of hours visiting downtown.
 Take in the aesthetic architecture, have lunch, and stop by the candy shop.